nickajeglin/Eurorack-pcbs/README.md

 Mult: ready to build, see interactive BOM for parts list, there's only like 3

-Mixer: ~PCB layout 90% finished~
+Mixer:
-Update 2019-03: I'm scrapping the 4x2/8x1 format and going to a narrow (3 or 4hp) 4 into 1.
-PCB will be less than half the price, and if you want more inputs you can just patch the output of one into an input of another.
 Update 2019-04-18: PCB's for narrow mixer just came in.
 Waiting on mouser parts, and I'll post once the prototype is build.
 I might have some extra PCB's contact me via email if you're interested.

+Update 2019-04-28: prototypes built.
+I reversed the supply rails on the TL072 in the kicad schematic lol.
+That means I need to flip the power header, and change some silk around.
+I should have this one released in a week or so.

 1u LFO: ready to build, minor rework needed for V1.0 !!There's a stalling issue at low frequency I can't figure out!! see the issues page for details

-3->1 averager/mixer: PCB's are in, waiting on mouser parts and prototype build to post files
+3->1 averager/mixer: Prototypes tested.
+Doing cleanup for release

 1u 1->3 mult: schematic finished, pcb layout in queue

-VCF: low priority for now
+VCF: low priority for now--> maybe I'll make a tranisitor ladder VCF.

 VCS: PCB's are in, waiting on circuit designer permission and prototype build to post files